d4n3sh/thedaneshproject/content/posts/2008-11-25-enable-medibuntu-in-ubuntu-810.md

   - 895984348

 ---
-[Medibuntu][1] if you don&#8217;t already know is the Ubuntu repository for [non-free][2] [packages][3] which can&#8217;t be bundled with Ubuntu for regal reasons.
+[Medibuntu][1] if you don't already know is the Ubuntu repository for [non-free][2] [packages][3] which can't be bundled with Ubuntu for regal reasons.
 Acrobat reader, quick time player, windows specific video/audio codecs, DVD support and the list goes on.

 Adding the Medibuntu repository into your Ubuntu 8.10 is easy.